Probing the Dependence of Partonic Energy Loss on the Initial Energy Density of the Quark Gluon Plasma: Analysis

 The transverse overlap area of the collision \Aperp\ must be determined from simulation, and there is currently no definitive technique to perform this extraction.
 We therefore start this study by determining \Aperp\ using several physically reasonable approaches, with the goal of determining if any exhibit similar behavior.
 First, we utilize the three grid-based \Aperp\ calculations directly available from the Glauber code and described in Ref.~\cite{Loizides:2016djv}.
 We then present four new \Aperp\ determinations based on averaged initial collision energy deposition.

 The three built-in Glauber model~\cite{Loizides:2016djv,Loizides:2017ack} estimates of transverse area\textemdash width-based, inclusive, and exclusive areas\textemdash are calculated on an event-by-event basis.
-The width area, \Awid, is calculated from the statistical (co-)variances of the nucleon distributions; the inclusive area, \Ainc, is a grid-based set union including a disk around all participant nucleons; the exclusive area, \Aexc, is a grid-based set intersection including only regions struck by both nuclei.
+The statistical width-based area, \Awid, is calculated from the (co-)variances of the nucleon distributions; the inclusive area, \Ainc, is a grid-based set union including a disk around all participant nucleons; the exclusive area, \Aexc, is a grid-based set intersection including only regions struck by both nuclei.
+The uncertainty on each area calculation is determined by the standard error of the mean of the output of the Glauber calculations.
 We label these three area calculations the event-by-event (EBE) methods.